mgatus/virtusizeEditpanel/README.md

 The profile image uses Gravatar, based on the user's email.
 Hovering over the image shows a tooltip with the email.

+> **Note:** To display your own profile image, you need to [sign up at Gravatar.com](https://gravatar.com) and associate your email address with an avatar.
+Otherwise, a default identicon will be shown.

 ### Validation

 - **First Name, Last Name, Email**: Required fields.